conal/convolution-paper/notes.md

 *   Come up with another data type besides lists having a useful binary operation.
     Needn't be monoidal.
     Trees?
+*   Discuss the function-of-monoid perspective explored in my journal notes for 2018-12-29 and 2018-12-30.
+    I like its duality with the *Comonad* instance for the same type.

 ## Super-memoization